Good debt, Bad debt – MMV299

 Credit cards and store cards are bad debt, because their interest rate is high, and they need paying off quickly.
 Generally we use these to buy goods and services which are fleeting, like clothes, which we may tire of, or which may just wear out.

 Worse still are payday loans, used by those in dire financial straits, often just to buy life's essentials, but which carry interest rates of four figures and must be paid off within 30 days.
+If you find yourself in a situation where you've signed up for one too many payday loans, it'd be wise to consolidate your debt with one of the many online lenders that offer the option today.
+My pick?
+Sambla.

 Stick with the good debt